emartisoft/furiatuneGUI/README.md

 * Copy furiatune, GetMouseInput and furiatuneSET to **C** drawer
 * Copy furiatuneGUI to **SYS:System** drawer
 * Add the following lines to the beginning of the **S:Startup-sequence file** (furiatuneGUI/Startup-Sequence/Startup-Sequence.txt)

+In addition you may click icon to execute furiatuneGUI in **SYS:System** drawer.
 ### S:Startup-Sequence Settings
 ~~~~ bash
 ;Remember settings